dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### Arguments

-`--meta-keys`: list of the required keys in the meta part of the model.
+`--meta-keys`: List of the required keys in the meta part of the model.

 #### Example